John S. Rumsfeld: Research

-In 2005, he was named the chief science officer for the American College of Cardiology’s National Cardiovascular Data Registry (NCDR) Program.
+In 2005, he was named the chief science officer for the American College of Cardiology's National Cardiovascular Data Registry (NCDR) Program.
 He is also the current chair of the NCDR Management Board.
-He is a member of the American College of Cardiology board of trustees, and is the current chair of the American Heart Association’s Quality of Care and Outcomes Research Council.
+He is a member of the American College of Cardiology board of trustees, and is the current chair of the American Heart Association's Quality of Care and Outcomes Research Council.

 Rumsfeld is an associate editor for the journal Circulation: Cardiovascular Quality and Outcomes and is on the editorial board for the Journal of the American College of Cardiology.
 He is a Fellow of the American College of Cardiology, American Heart Association, and American College of Physicians.

-In 2010, he was appointed acting national director of cardiology for the United States Department of Veterans Affairs, and confirmed as director in 2011.
+In 2010, he was appointed acting national director of cardiology for the United States Department of Veterans Affairs (VA), and confirmed as director in 2011.
 He was a founding member of the national Cardiovascular Outcomes Research Consortium and the Colorado Cardiovascular Outcomes Research (C-COR) consortium, which includes the University of Colorado Denver Health and Hospitals, VA Eastern Colorado Healthcare System, and Kaiser Colorado.
 He served on the National Heart, Lung, and Blood Institute (NHLBI) Cardiovascular Outcomes Research Workgroup.

-Rumsfeld’s doctoral thesis and early cardiovascular outcomes research work principally focused on the measurement and predictors of patient health status outcomes, including patient symptom burden from disease, mental and physical functional status, and health-related quality of life.
+Rumsfeld's doctoral thesis and early cardiovascular outcomes research work principally focused on the measurement and predictors of patient health status outcomes, including patient symptom burden from disease, mental and physical functional status, and health-related quality of life.

 He has had a long-standing research and clinical interest in the intersection of cardiovascular disease and depression.
 He has published a number of studies – and spoken nationally and internationally – on the topic.
 In recent years, his research has focussed on the effectiveness and safety of cardiovascular care delivery and therapeutics, building on his work with the ACC NCDR programs and national clinical quality programs in the VA.